HighNESS Conceptual Design Report: Volume I: Integration of the CN, VCN and UCN sources

 \subsection{A full-\ce{SD_2} source for CN, VCN and UCN?}

-In HighNESS we also designed a VCN source that is based on full SD$_2$ at 5\,K. With respect to the LD$_2$ source, an SD$_2$ moderator delivers more neutrons for wavelengths above about 6\,\AA, while the performance below this range is lower.
+A VCN source based on a full-SD$_2$ moderator at 5\,K was also designed as part of HighNESS.
+With respect to the LD$_2$ source, an SD$_2$ moderator delivers more neutrons for wavelengths above about 6\,\AA, while the performance below this range is lower.
 However, it would provide a slight increase in the FOM of NNBAR, which would make it very interesting as it would be a source of CN, VCN and UCN.

 In this scenario, ESS would start with a \ce{LD_2} moderator located below the target; later the \ce{LD_2} moderator would be replaced with a \ce{SD_2} moderator with the same dimensions.
 This scenario would be possible only if the big cooling challenges to operate a solid deuterium source at high power would be solved; by the time ESS will reach the 5 MW average power, a compromise design solution should probably be adopted, where the moderator is part \ce{LD_2} and part \ce{SD_2}.